Neil McEvoy: 2021 Senedd election

 In July 2019, McEvoy's membership dispute with the party became particularly acute, given his stated intention to stand again in Cardiff West in the 2021 Senedd election, challenging Labour’s Mark Drakeford, now First Minister.
 Plaid viewed the seat as an important target, given the close result in 2016, and feared that McEvoy would split the nationalist vote, if both he and a Plaid Cymru candidate were to stand.

 In the election, McEvoy came fourth in the constituency with 3,473 votes (9.5%).
 He was also Propel's lead candidate on the regional list, though the party finished seventh overall, polling 5,552 votes (2.2%).

 As he was not re-elected, McEvoy was entitled to a payout given to Senedd members who lost their seats, receiving £28,187.

 Post-Senedd

 He was reelected councillor in Fairwater in the 2022 Cardiff Council election.

 At the 2024 general election, McEvoy was the only Propel candidate to stand.
 He took 1,041 votes (2.3%), coming seventh in Cardiff West.

+At the 2026 Senedd election he will stand as a Propel candidate in Caerdydd Penarth.